git-ogawa/usbcamGUI/README.md

 python usbcamGUI/py -d 1
 ```

-- Adjustable parameters are minumu.
-I don't know the If anyone knows how to get list of the camera supported properties (min, max, step and so on), Tell me about the information.
+- The number of adjustable parameters is set to minumum.
+I don't know how the camera-supported information is extracted on windows machine.
+If anyone knows how to get list of the properties (min, max, step and so on), tell me about the information.